 Exercise is not the enemy.
 It’s not punishment for having a couple of extra biscuits.
 It’s not about getting slim or killer abs or guns of steel.
 Exercise is a celebration of what your body can do.

-Here’s a few ways you can celebrate your body (exercise) without even realising you’re doing it:
+But how to exercise when you don’t enjoy it?
+Here are a few ways you can celebrate your body without even realising you’re doing it:

 - Move more – Your body was made for moving, so let it.
 Stand up and stretch out.
 Don’t walk, shimmy!
 Use the stairs more.
 Dance while the kettle boils, and pull out your air guitar when you’re singing in the shower.